 About B.E.A.C.H.

-Beach Environmental Awareness Campaign Hawai`i (B.E.A.C.H.) was founded in 2006 by Suzanne Frazer and Dean Otuski.
-B.E.A.C.H. is an all volunteer, non-profit organization that brings awareness and solutions to marine debris through environmental education, marine debris removal and research, and plastic reduction/litter prevention campaigns in order to protect marine life, sea birds and the ocean/coastal environment.
-B.E.A.C.H. is funded entirely through donations, membership and fundraising.
+Beach Environmental Awareness Campaign Hawai`i (B.E.A.C.H.) was founded in 2006 by Suzanne Frazer and Dean Otsuki.
+B.E.A.C.H. is an all volunteer, non-profit organization that brings awareness and solutions to marine debris through environmental education, marine debris removal and research, and plastic reduction/litter prevention campaigns in order to inspire actions by individuals and the community that save and protect marine life, sea birds and the ocean/coastal environment.
+B.E.A.C.H. is funded through donations, membership and grants.

 Environmental Education

-B.E.A.C.H. provides free educational presentations to schools and the community to raise awareness of marine debris impacts and solutions to the problem.
-B.E.A.C.H. initiated the "Marine Debris Awareness Student Art Project" involving students in learning about marine debris and then creating paintings about marine debris impacts that were displayed in public places to raise awareness in the community.
-Books were created from these projects and are available to borrow from libraries in Hawai`i.
+B.E.A.C.H. gives educational presentations to all ages of school students, university students and teachers as well as in the community to raise awareness of marine debris impacts and solutions to the problem.
+B.E.A.C.H. initiated the "Marine Debris Awareness Student Art Project" and the Marine Debris Solutions Student Art Project involving students in learning about marine debris, the impacts of marine debris on marine life and solutions.
+Students then created paintings to help raise awareness of marine debris impacts and solutions which were displayed in public libraries and the State Capitol to raise awareness in the community.
+Three books were created from the Marine Debris Awareness Student Art Project and are available to borrow from the Hawai`i State Library system.
 B.E.A.C.H. has educational booths and information tables at community events to educate the public about marine debris and provide solutions.

 Marine Debris Removal and Research

-B.E.A.C.H. volunteers remove all sizes of marine debris from Hawai`i's shorelines, concentrating on those most impacted by marine debris from the Great Pacific Garbage Patch.
-The marine debris that B.E.A.C.H. removes ranges in size from micro-plastics including nurdles to large items such as nets.
+B.E.A.C.H. marine debris removal efforts have involved removing all sizes of marine debris from Hawai`i's shorelines, concentrating on those most impacted by marine debris from the Great Pacific Garbage Patch.
+The marine debris that B.E.A.C.H. has removed ranges in size from micro-plastics including nurdles to large items such as nets.
 B.E.A.C.H. volunteers also document marine debris collected.
 It is sorted, counted, weighed and recorded.
 Sorting involves identifying different types of marine debris.

 Plastic Reduction and Litter Prevention Campaigns